dheerajkotwani/GithubVisualizer/README.md

 - Search for users in one go.
 - Follow or unfollow any user.
 - Get list of all the Starred repositories of you as well as any other user.
+- Get all data of any user
+- Mutliple methods to share data from users and repositories.
+- Clean MVVM Architecture.

 ## Tech used
 - Github Api